 General purpose FSA coverage will make you ineligible for HSA contributions.
 However, certain types of FSA designs will not prevent your HSA eligibility.
-For example, if you are covered under a “limited FSA” (for example, an FSA that covers vision, dental and/or preventive care expenses on a first-dollar basis), you can be eligible for an HSA.
+For example, you can have a “limited FSA” (for example, an FSA that covers vision, dental and/or preventive care expenses on a first-dollar basis), and an HSA.

-Also, you can be eligible for an HSA if you are covered under a “post-deductible FSA” (that is, an FSA that only pays or reimburses for medical expenses that are incurred after the minimum annual HDHP deductible has been met).
+Also, you are eligible for an HSA if you have a “post-deductible FSA” (that is, an FSA that only pays or reimburses for medical expenses incurred after you’ve met the minimum annual HDHP deductible).

 What if I enroll in an HSA in the middle of the year?

-Your HSA contributions are generally determined on a monthly basis.
-However, if you enroll in an HSA mid-year, you are allowed to make a full year’s contribution, provided you are eligible on Dec.
-1 of that year and you remain eligible for HSA contributions for at least the 12-month period following that year.
+One way to start an HSA mid-year is to pro-rate the contributions; however, if you enroll in an HSA mid-year, you can make a full year’s contribution, provided you are eligible on Dec.
+1 of that year and you remain eligible for at least the 12-month period following that year.